-- 1. Write the matrix representation of a set of linear equations and to analyse the solution of the system of equations - 2.
+- 1. Write the matrix representation of a set of linear equations and to analyze the solution of the system of equations. - 2.
 Find the Eigen values and Eigen vectors and reduce the quadratic form to canonical form using orthogonal transformations. - 3.
-Analyse the nature of sequence and series. - 4.
-Solve the applications on the mean value theorems and evaluate the improper integrals using Beta and Gamma functions - 5.
+Identify whether the given differential equation of first order is exact or not. - 4.
+Solve the applications on the mean value theorems and evaluate the improper integrals using Beta and Gamma functions. - 5.
 Find the extreme values of functions of two variables with/ without constraints.

-UNIT - I: MATRICES
+UNIT-I MATRICES

-Matrices: Types of Matrices, Symmetric; Hermitian; Skew-symmetric; Skew-Hermitian; orthogonal matrices; Unitary Matrices; rank of a matrix by Echelon form and Normal form, Inverse of Non-singular matrices by Gauss-Jordan method; System of linear equations; solving system of Homogeneous and Non-Homogeneous equations.
-Gauss elimination method; Gauss Seidel Iteration Method
+Matrices: Types of Matrices, Symmetric; Hermitian; Skew-symmetric; Skew-Hermitian; Orthogonal matrices; Unitary Matrices; Rank of a matrix by Echelon form and Normal form, Inverse of Non-singular matrices by Gauss-Jordan method; System of linear equations; Solving system of Homogeneous and Non-Homogeneous equations.
+Gauss elimination method; Gauss Seidel Iteration Method.

-UNIT - II: EIGEN VALUES AND EIGEN VECTORS
+UNIT -II EIGEN VALUES AND EIGEN VECTORS

-Linear Transformation and Orthogonal Transformation: Eigen values and Eigenvectors and their properties: Diagonalization of a matrix; Cayley-Hamilton Theorem (without proof); finding inverse and power of a matrix by Cayley-Hamilton Theorem; Quadratic forms and Nature of the Quadratic Forms; Reduction of Quadratic form to canonical forms by Orthogonal Transformation
+Linear Transformation and Orthogonal Transformation: Eigen values and Eigenvectors and their properties: Diagonalization of a matrix; Cayley-Hamilton Theorem (without proof); Finding inverse and power of a matrix by Cayley-Hamilton Theorem; Quadratic forms and Nature of the Quadratic Forms; Reduction of Quadratic form to Canonical forms by Orthogonal Transformation.